marvinhagemeister/changelogged/README.md

 This is a simple module to autogenerate a list of merged PRs in a given commit range.
 After trying out various existing CLI tools or Web-Apps I didn't find one that worked or matched the formatting style that we use for [Preact](https://github.com/developit/preact/).
 It's something that I quickly hacked together to make my life easier when creating the release notes.

 People kept asking me what tool I use, so I spent 2 evenings adding proper error handling and converting it into a proper module.
-It's by no means perfect and doesn't support advanced features like custom formatting or anything, but it does the job for me.
+It's by no means perfect and doesn't support advanced features or anything, but it does the job for me.
 I mainly published it because it may prove to be useful for other OSS peers.
 I'm open to accept PRs though, if somebody wants to add that.

 _Note: It's limited to 100 possible entries in a range and ou need a valid [GitHub API token](https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql) to be able to use this module._